soundpress/RulesOfNYC/docs/c00/index.rst

                8.3.
 Where an environmental load reduction is utilized in accordance with Chapter 16 of the New York City Building Code, an out-of-service wind speed equal to that required by Chapter 16 of the New York City Building Code for the full, unreduced, design wind speed.

-         (C) Contain the following information from the manufacturer for the given in-service, out-ofservice, and, where applicable, full, unreduced, design wind speed:
+         (C) Contain the following information from the manufacturer for the given in-service, out-ofservice, and, where applicable, full, unreduced, design wind speed at the center of the tower:

-            1. The maximum moment;

-            2. The slewing moment; and
+            1. Wind load base shear.

+            2. Wind load overturning moment at the base.

-            3. Corresponding vertical loads at the foundation.
+            3. Vertical loads at the base.

+            4. Overturning moment at the base center due to vertical loads.

+            5. Maximum tower and boom displacements due to wind.

+            6. The slewing moment.

          (D) Contain a certification from the manufacturer that the information provided per clause (C) above is based on the information provided by the engineer per clause (B) above;